KDE/documentation-docs-labplot-org/source/sdk/examples.rst

 SDK Examples
 ===================

-   SDK Examples
+The following examples show various uses of the LabPlot SDK for inspiration.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:
    :glob:

-   sdk_examples/how_to_use
-   sdk_examples/examples
-   sdk_examples/api
+   examples/**/*